 Your designs and content will not attract every knitter or crocheter.
 You must identify what you design and who you design for.
 You must create your ideal audience profile and create content that appeals to them.

-If your struggling with building a foundation for your pattern business, The Designer Business Blueprint will help you:
+If your struggling with building a framework for your pattern business, The Design Your Brand Workbook will help you:

 - Identify what you design

 - Identify who you design for

 - Develop an ideal audience profile

 - Create an ideal customer avatar

 - Learn how to engage and market to your targeted audience

 Traffic is the number of internet users who visit your website.
 It's measured in visits, the amount of time users spends on your site and how they navigate through your content.

 - The number of visits measure how effective you are at attracting your audience